Born in New Zealand, Fished Worldwide

 CD Fishing USA

-Our home waters are difficult to quantify and define.
+Our home waters are vast.
 On the cusp of the Great Divide, innumerable tributaries drip out of countless lakes... the genesis of the continent's major river systems.
 Western Montana is headquarters for CD USA, and there's more water here than an angler can get to in a lifetime, but it's worth a try!

 Several years ago the founders of CD USA sent us a couple of rods to field-test.
 After two seasons of guiding and fishing, here and abroad, we concluded that the durability of these rods was unparalleled and the performance matched those competitors carrying a much higher price tag.
 How had we never heard of CD?
 Well, because the Kiwis, Aussies, and Euros were hogging them all!!!
 We got on board, and when the opportunity came to dive all in, we took the plunge.

 After sorting through the rest, we settled on CD, and along with our tight knit network of guides and anglers, we aim to offer our fellow fisher-people the same opportunity.
-We guarantee out sticks with the best warranty in the game - a spare tip with every rod and just a $25 repair fee.
+We guarantee our sticks with the best warranty in the game - a spare tip with every ICT/XLS rod and just a $50 section replacement fee.

 Well, if we're going to cover our home waters, we better get back at it...
 Remember to go fishing!